An Updated Map of the World From Munster's Cosmographia.

 The map includes a marvelous depiction of the Northwest and Northeast passages.
-The massive unknown southern continent (Terra Australis Nondum Cognita) is retained, as are early references drawn from Marco Polo's travels, including the location of Beach near modern day Australia.
-Japan is shown, as are the Kingdom's of Quivira and Anian on the West Coast of North America.
-Florida, Nova Francia Granada and Nova Hispania are other the regional names depicted in North America.
-Fascinating depiction of Southeast Asia, China and Korea.
+The massive unknown southern continent (Terra Australis Nondum Cognita) is retained, as are references drawn from Marco Polo's travels, including the location of Beach near modern-day Australia.
+Japan is shown, as are the Kingdoms of Quivira and Anian on the West Coast of North America.
+Florida, Nova Francia Granada, and Nova Hispania are other regional names depicted in North America.
+The depiction of Southeast Asia, China, and Korea is fascinating.

-The map is elegant in its simplicity and stark depictions of the coasts, rivers and inland seas of the World.
+Overall, the map is elegant in its simplicity and stark depictions of the coasts, rivers, and inland seas of the world.

 Sebastian Münster (1488-1552) was a cosmographer and professor of Hebrew who taught at Tübingen, Heidelberg, and Basel.
 He settled in the latter in 1529 and died there, of plague, in 1552.
 Münster made himself the center of a large network of scholars from whom he obtained geographic descriptions, maps, and directions.

 As a young man, Münster joined the Franciscan order, in which he became a priest.
 He then studied geography at Tübingen, graduating in 1518.
 He moved to Basel, where he published a Hebrew grammar, one of the first books in Hebrew published in Germany.
 In 1521 Münster moved again, to Heidelberg, where he continued to publish Hebrew texts and the first German-produced books in Aramaic.
 After converting to Protestantism in 1529, he took over the chair of Hebrew at Basel, where he published his main Hebrew work, a two-volume Old Testament with a Latin translation.